 5. Masaccio Distinguished Himself With His Revolutionary Style

 Masaccio approached the human form with an understanding of perspective and proportion that was rare among his contemporaries.
-He was among the first of the Italian artists to use the idea of linear perspective and vanishing points to ensure that his scenes and figures appeared life-like and natural.
+He was among the first Italian artists to use the idea of linear perspective and vanishing points to ensure that his scenes and figures appeared life-like and natural.
 Masaccio’s refined handling of light, pigment, and shading also helped him create realistic images.

 Such techniques saw him shift Italian art away from the International Gothic Style that had dominated over the previous centuries, and towards the Classicism of the Renaissance.
 As a result, Giorgio Vasari credited Masaccio as being the best painter of his generation, praising the way he was able to capture nature in his paintings with his realistic figures and dynamic sense of movement.